 Question 3: If the weather changes for the worse while you are on the water, where would you go?
 Download our maps and plan your take out options.

 Question 4: If you or someone in your rental has an injury that requires assistance, what is your plan to get help?

 Please bring a change of clothes for after your day on the water.
-We can provide you with a dry bag to waterproof any additional items you wish to bring on the water.
+We can provide you with a waterproof dry bag for any additional items you wish to bring on the water.
 If you have any concerns about additional items or the storage capacity of our boats, please contact our office.
-Click here to read our complete what-to-bring list.

 - Sun hat